cdevaneprugh/hpg-esm/README.md

 ### Module Environment for Earth Models

 While the default modules should be loaded at a minimum, creating a module environment that includes everything required for your given Earth model is not a bad idea for consistency.
-On HiPerGator we are set up to use the `gcc` compiler with Earth models.
+On HiPerGator we are set up to use the `gnu` compiler with Earth models.
 So a module collection for our `CESM 2.1.5` and `CTSM 5.3` setup includes the following.

 ```
 # include the modules from above